polyquity-epfl/polyquity-epfl.github.io/README.md

 ## sections

-there are multiple sections where you can add content, each with its own specificities
+there are multiple sections where you can add content, each with its own specificities.

+sections usually have a presentation page that is described in its `_index.md` file.

 ### [events](./content/events)